khancyr/ardupilot_gazebo/README.md

 gazebo --verbose worlds/zephyr_ardupilot_demo.world
 ````

-In addition, you can use any GCS of Ardupilot
+In addition, you can use any GCS of Ardupilot locally or remotely(will require figure out connection setup).
-if MAVProxy Developer GCS is uncomportable.
+If MAVProxy Developer GCS is uncomportable. omit --map --console out of SITL launch.
 Local connection with APMPlanner2 is automatic, and recommended.
 Download it here http://firmware.eu.ardupilot.org/Tools/APMPlanner/
 and launch it in terminal